 Admission to the program is restricted to a maximum of 15 students at any given time on a “rolling” basis.
-Admitted students will have maintained a G.P.A of 3.5 over the course of completing an undergraduate degree.
-All students must submit a portfolio demonstrating advanced proficiency and creative promise
+Admitted students will have maintained a GPA of 3.5 over the course of completing an undergraduate degree.
+All students must submit a portfolio demonstrating advanced proficiency and creative promise.

 While admission to the program does not require an undergraduate major in Film, Video, or Photography, an undergraduate major in these or in one of the following fields is: media, multimedia, communications, English, speech, or liberal arts.
-In addition, students are expected to have demonstrable competence in digital technology and in oral and written
+In addition, students are expected to have demonstrable competence in digital technology and in oral and written communication.

 After admission as a degree-seeking student, a student also must apply for candidacy.
-Application for candidacy should be made at the beginning of the trimester in which the student expects to fulfill the candidacy requirements.
+Application for candidacy should be made at the beginning of the semester in which the student expects to fulfill the candidacy requirements.
 Application forms are available in the college office.
 To qualify for degree candidacy, a student must:

-- Completion of the following core courses the: IFDI 5702, IFDI 5444, IFDI 8100, ART 3325, and MCOM 4740 with a grade of “B” or better;
+1. completion of the following core courses ART 5544, IFDI 8100, IFDI 8400, IFDI 8420, and MCOM 5735 with a grade of “B” or better;

-- Completion of an approved proposal for both a thesis project and internship.
+3. completion of an approved proposal for both a thesis project and internship.

 More detailed candidacy information is available through the division office or the student’s advisor.